romaingallez/clim_cli/README.md

 # CLIM CLI

-A Cli application to control the clim at my work
+A CLI application to control climate devices at work.

-It allow to set and get the parameters of the clim
+It allows setting and getting parameters of climate devices, discovering devices on the network, and tracking device changes over time.

 ## Installation